screwdriver-cd/executor-docker/README.md

 > Docker Executor for Screwdriver

-This is an executor for the Screwdriver CD solution that interacts with Docker (local and swarm).
+This is an executor for the Screwdriver CD solution that interacts with Docker (local and remote).

 ## Usage